rrooggiieerr/homeassistant-benqprojector/README.md

 Some projectors need to be on to be able to detect the model and the integration to work.

-Please let me know if your projectors is also supported by this integration so I can improve the overview of supported devices.
+Please let me know if your projector is also supported by this Home Assistant integration so I can improve the overview of supported projectors.

 ## Installation